Last updated on March 4th, 2025 at 10:22 am

 Making healthier lifestyle choices can significantly improve symptoms and overall heart health:

-• Quit smoking: Smoking damages blood vessels and worsens angina.
+- Quit smoking(Learn the 4 therapies to stop smoking): Smoking damages blood vessels and worsens angina.

 3. Medical Procedures